 - Desert kabobs are a sweet chewy treat and should be stacked a little shorter.
 Use your choice of red candy and alternate with marshmallows.
 You may want to use clean kitchen shears to cut large marshmallows in half or flatten mini marshmallows to achieve diameters and thicknesses similar to your candy.

-If your Hat Kabobs are party fare, consider covering the sweet skewer of candy on the desert kabob with clear plastic and tie with a red bow for a take home treat!
+If your Hat Kabobs are party fare, consider covering the sweet skewer of candy on the dessert kabob with clear plastic and tie with a red bow for a take-home treat!

 *If dietary restrictions don’t allow for dairy, try a soy cheese or peel and slice a small cucumber or white carrot as a substitute.